Sam Cooke

-Samuel Cooke (January 22, 1931 – December 11, 1964) was an American singer and songwriter.
+Samuel Cooke (January 22, 1931 – December 11, 1964) was an American soul singer and songwriter.
 Considered one of the most influential soul artists of all time, Cooke is commonly referred to as the "King of Soul" for his distinctive vocals, pioneering contributions to the genre, and significance in popular music.
-During his eight-year career, Cooke released 29 singles that charted in the Top 40 of the Billboard Hot 100 chart, as well as 20 singles in the Top 10 of Billboards Black Singles chart.
+During his thirteen-year career, Cooke released 29 singles that charted in the Top 40 of the Billboard Hot 100 chart, as well as 20 singles in the Top 10 of Billboards Black Singles chart.
 In 1964, he was shot and killed by the manager of a motel in Los Angeles.
-After an inquest and investigation, the courts ruled Cooke's death to be a justifiable homicide.
 His family has since questioned the circumstances of his death.

-In 2015, Cooke was ranked number 28 in Billboard magazine's list of the "35 Greatest R&B Artists of All Time".
+In 2015, Cooke was ranked number 28 in Billboard magazine's list of the "35 Greatest R&B Artists of All Time" and number 3 in Rolling Stone magazine's list of the "200 Greatest Singers of All Time", behind only Whitney Houston (number 2) and Aretha Franklin (number 1).

 Early life

 Sam Cooke was born Samuel Cook in Clarksdale, Mississippi, in 1931 (he added the "e" to his last name in 1958 to signify a new start to his life).
-He was the fifth of eight children of Rev. Charles Cook, a Baptist minister in the Church of Christ (Holiness), and the former Annie Mae Carroll.
+He was the fifth of eight children of Rev. Charles Cook, a Baptist minister, and the former Annie Mae Carroll.
 One of his younger brothers, L.C.
 (1932–2017), later became a member of the doo-wop band Johnny Keyes and the Magnificents.
 Cooke was raised Baptist.

 Cooke's family moved to Chicago in 1933.
 There, he attended Doolittle Elementary and Wendell Phillips Academy High School, the same school that Nat King Cole had attended a few years earlier.
 Cooke sang in the choir of his father's church and began his career with his siblings in a group called the Singing Children when he was six years old.
 Cooke first became known as lead singer with the Highway Q.C.'s when he was a teenager, having joined the group at the age of 14.
 During this time, Cooke befriended fellow gospel singer and neighbor Lou Rawls, who sang in a rival gospel group.

 Career

 The Soul Stirrers

 In 1950, Cooke replaced gospel tenor R. H. Harris as lead singer of his gospel group The Soul Stirrers, who had signed with Specialty Records on behalf of the group.

 Their first recording under Cooke's leadership was the song "Jesus Gave Me Water" in 1950.
 They also recorded the gospel songs "Peace in the Valley", "How Far Am I from Canaan?", "Jesus Paid the Debt" and "One More River", among many others, some of which he wrote.

 Cooke was often credited for bringing gospel music to the attention of a younger crowd of listeners, mainly girls who would rush to the stage when the Soul Stirrers hit the stage just to get a glimpse of him.

+Cooke formally left the Soul Stirrers in 1956 after deciding to pursue a secular career as a solo artist, prompting a backlash from the gospel community and religious leaders.